mozilla-services/switchboard-experiments/README.md

 ### `match` Key

 The `match` key is a JSON object that contains keys that map to string values.
-Each key/value pair is an **exact** condition requirement for that experiment.
+Each key/value pair is a regular expression match requirement for that experiment.
+Regular expressions are matched by the node backend, and follow [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) format.
 All key/value pairs **must** be satisfied for the experiment to be considered a match.
-Note: when creating experiments, this means that there will be a *lot* of duplication.
-Help me fix that!

 Here is a list of keys that are currently supported:
 * `appId`: The Android app ID (e.g. `org.mozilla.fennec`, `org.mozilla.firefox_beta`, `org.mozilla.firefox`)